 Not everyone wants to use integral color, however, and integral color alone may not provide the desired effect.
 Using a variety of methods and materials is common.

 Powdered pigments mixed into a release agent [or dusted into the mold] can provide some nice effects.
 Color hardeners aren’t common on vertical surfaces, but some use them by mixing them with a bonding agents and hand-troweling them on, like a stucco.
 But caution is given with these customized applications that, if not done properly, it won’t adhere properly.
 And if moisture bleeds through, the color could pop off.
 In applying any surface color it is a prerequisite to pressure wash the surface to remove any residual release agent.
 Sandblast if necessary.

 Harlan Baldridge, manager of the decorative concrete division of Cut & Break Construction in Medford, Ore., prefers to mix color hardener into a pancake batter consistency and then spray it onto gray concrete.
 “A bonding agent is great to use before spraying on the color hardener,” he advises.
 Baldridge uses a variety of colors to create the effects he wants.
 “If a native stone has a red basis, I’ll start with a neutral, like cream, then add a sun-baked clay color.
 I can add black flecks by random bursts of color.
 I can hand rub to get some of the color off for a tumbled stone look.
 This also highlights textures of the stone pattern.”

 Method Choice is Important

 Acid stains are also used frequently to color architectural concrete, but be sure to protect yourself if you use them.
 Wear safety glasses, a respirator, non-absorbent gloves, long sleeved shirt, long pants and work boots.
-The stains can be applied using a sprayer, sponges or paintbrushes.
+You can apply the stains using a sprayer, sponges or paintbrushes.
 But always remember to start at the bottom of the wall and work up.